COVID-19 TERMS AND CONDITIONS

-Requests for airport transfer services, if available, are communicated in the Pre-Arrival communication from Study Group.
-If offered, available airport transfer fees are non-refundable.
+Requests for airport transfer services can be made as outlined in the pre-arrival communication emailed by Study Group.
+Available airport transfer fees are non-refundable.

 25. Academic Scholarships

 Prices for programs, fees, and insurance are subject to change without notice.
-Current pricing can be found on the ISC Fees page.
+Current pricing can be found here.
 Published prices are relevant only for the year specified.
 Prices are adjusted at a minimum annually to reflect amendments made by the University and Study Group to their tuition and fees.

 27. Academic Criteria

 Intensive English Preparation, International Year, and Pre-Master’s Program students are accepted into their study plan with the strict understanding that adherence to the academic standards and program requirements, found in the Study Group Student Handbook, is required.
 The Student will not successfully complete the program and may not be allowed to proceed into subsequent terms if s/he does not meet the minimum standards.

 27a.
 Maintaining Good Standing

 The Student must meet attendance and GPA requirements as specified in the Study Group Student Handbook, in order to maintain the status of academic good standing.